- The mine is located next to a state park that boasts a variety of activities for recreationalists.

 Related Case Studies

-To address the dangers of runoff and chemical deposits, BLM helped offset the cost of treatment plants to keep nearby waters safe.
+The Monday Creek was deemed “unrecoverable” in 1990, but restoration efforts have given it new life.
 A cleanup plan for a former uranium mine on an Indian Tribe reservation was issued in September 2006.
 LEARN MORE